How To Obtain An FFL License In Georgia

 Dealer in Destructive Devices – 09 FFL

-The type 09 license allows you the ability to deal in title 1 firearms and those items which are considered destructive devices by the National Firearms Act.
+The type 09 FFL in GA allows you the ability to deal in title 1 firearms and those items which are considered destructive devices by the National Firearms Act.
 It does not include any other items that may be regulated by the act.

 Manufacturer of Destructive Devices – 10 FFL

-The type 10 License allows you the ability to manufacture Title 1 firearms, ammunition, ammunition components and destructive devices.
+The type 10 FFL license in GA allows you the ability to manufacture Title 1 firearms, ammunition, ammunition components and destructive devices.
 It does not include armor piercing rounds or any other items that may be regulated by the National Firearms Act.
 Night vision goggles are not considered to be a destructive device.

 Importer of Destructive Devices – 11 FFL